 Note: You cannot determine the relative benefits of multiple placements by running the Turns Engine with options that generate multiple placements, but do not route any of the placed designs (the -r PAR option specifies no routing).
 The design score you receive is the same for each placement.
-To get some indication of the quality of the placed designs, run the route with a minimum router effort level of 2 (-rl 2) in addition to the -ol 5 setting.
+To get some indication of the quality of the placed designs, run the route with a minimum router effort std (-rl std) in addition to the -ol high setting.